codr7/eli-java/README.md

 ```

 As to exactly what's going on with the Fibonacci benchmark, your guess is as good as mine.
-The optimized code produces the expected result, but runs quite a bit faster than I would have expected.
+The optimized code produces the expected result, but runs quite a bit faster than I could have wished for.

 ## Methods
 Methods may be defined using `^`.